Expert dental care in Thailand, coordinated for you

 Everything you need to know before your treatment

 Yes.
-The protocol is standardised globally and our partner clinics follow the same procedural steps, implant systems, and safety standards as clinics in the US, UK, and Australia.
-JCI accreditation and Thai Dental Council registration are minimum requirements for our partners.
+The All-on-4 protocol is standardised globally, and our partner clinics follow the same procedural steps, implant systems, and safety standards as leading practices in the US, UK, and Australia.
+JCI accreditation and Thai Dental Council registration are minimum requirements for our partners, and the dentists performing these procedures do so regularly.

 Nick Peplow